Interrupt/delve-framework/README.md

 ## Design Philosphy

 Delve uses Zig to make writing cross platform games easy, and because it is easy to interop with the vast library of existing C/C++ game development libraries.
+Its main goal is to be as cross platform and unopinionated as much as possible, making it easy to switch out implementations as needed.

 ## Libraries Used